LogtalkDotOrg/logtalk3/manuals/NOTES.md

 ________________________________________________________________________

-To consult the Logtalk documentation open the file `index.html` with a web browser.
+To consult the Logtalk documentation, open the file `index.html` with a web browser.

 The HTML, PDF, ePub, and Texinfo versions of the documentation are generated